Panther Chameleon Care: Pro Tips

 As insectivores, the panther chameleon diet should consist primarily of insects, and they love variety.
 Crickets and dubia roaches are excellent as the main staples of chameleon food.
 A plethora of other insects also make for good panther chameleon food choices:

 Panther chameleons love to eat worms, but don't overindulge your pet with too many.
 Although they are tasty for the chameleon, worms are similar to junk food for them.
-A little bit now and again is fine, but a better—and healthier—panther chameleon food option is a diet plan that includes plenty of dubia roaches.
+A little bit now and again is fine, but a better, and healthier-panther chameleon food option is a diet plan that includes plenty of dubia roaches.

 Gut Load the Insects Before Feeding Your Chameleon